 Tawang got its name from two words one is Ta which means Horse and Wang which means green pastures.
 The valley lies at an altitude between 3,500 and 22,500 feet high.
 The place is known for snow-capped mountains, villages, lakes, green meadows, and mountains.

-After India’s independence, Tawang was made the headquarters of West Kameng District in Arunachal Pradesh.
-Later, Tawang district was carved out from West Kameng, and Tawang became the new headquarters of the newly formed Tawang District.
+After India’s independence, Tawang was made the headquarters of the West Kameng District in Arunachal Pradesh.
+Later, the Tawang district was carved out from West Kameng, and Tawang became the new headquarters of the newly formed Tawang District.
 Sela Pass connects Tawang to the rest of India.

-6. Gorichen Peak.
 Gorichen Peak is the highest peak in Arunachal Pradesh that is situated at a height of 22,500 m.
 The peak is popular among tourists for being a hiking spot and spot for many adventure activities.

 Tawang is a beautiful place to spend your vacation.
 It is located at a distance of about 2,268, 3,103, 1,369, and 3,339 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach here by the following means of transportation.

-By Rail.
 Tezpur railway station is the nearest station to Tawang.
 From the station, tourists have to travel another 340km via taxi or a bus to reach the town.
 Cachar Express, Barak Valley Express, and Arunachal Express are the three popular trains on which one may make the reservation to reach Arunachal Pradesh.

-By Road.
-Travelling by roadways is an exciting and memorable way to explore any place to the fullest.
+Traveling by roadways is an exciting and memorable way to explore any place to the fullest.
 Roads take you to the core of the place and it's also the surrounding spots.
 In case you are planning a road trip to Tawang in Arunachal Pradesh then you may either take the inter-state tourist bus or your personal vehicle to travel.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here